Difference Between PA and Nurse

 A nurse is a profession in the medical field; it is associated with taking care of patients.
 The nurse has the following duties:

-2. Patient advocacy: along with the care, they have to advocate the patient’s best interest and while maintaining their dignity.
+2. Patient advocacy: along with the care, they have to advocate for the patient’s best interest while maintaining their dignity.
 They have to suggest to their patients the best plan and support them the most while making any medical decisions.

 3. Planning care: as mentioned above, their main role is not to take proper care of the patient, but for that purpose, they have to plan how they are going to accomplish that.
 They make necessary decisions; they should communicate thoroughly with the patient and plan their activities and schedule as the patient need.

-A person is required to have a bachelor’s and masters digress in nursing.
+A person is required to have a bachelor’s and master’s digress in nursing.
 Or he should have done a diploma in the nursing course.

 nurse